Important Notice: keepSIX Consumption and Treatment Service is Closed March 21, 2025

 - 38% of recent SCS service users vs. 25% of non-service users participated in a methadone maintenance program in the last 6 months

-- The evaluation has found that SCS service users were more likely to:
+- The evaluation found that SCS service users were more likely to:

 - Participate in a drug/alcohol treatment or detox program in the past 6 months